Luke Ronchi: Post international retirement

 Following his international retirement, Ronchi signed for Leicestershire County Cricket Club to play in the 2017 NatWest t20 Blast.
 He enjoyed a successful tournament racking up 429 runs at a strike rate of 180.25 as an opener and scored three half-centuries, including a 16-ball 50 against Durham, the third fastest half-century in English T20 history.
 In the 2018 Pakistan Super League, Ronchi scored a half-century off 19 balls for Islamabad United, the second fastest in the history of the Pakistan Super League.

 In June 2018, he was drafted by Edmonton Royals to play in the inaugural edition of the Global T20 Canada tournament and in September 2018 was named in Kabul's squad in the first edition of the Afghanistan Premier League tournament.
 In October he was drafted by Chittagong Vikings for the 2018–19 Bangladesh Premier League.

 In July 2019, he was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 Coaching career

-In April 2019, he was also appointed as fielding and wicketkeeping coach for New Zealand until the end of 2019 Cricket World Cup.
+In April 2019, he was also appointed as fielding and wicketkeeping coach for New Zealand for the 2019 Cricket World Cup.
+Ronchi remained with New Zealand until 2026, when he left his position to take up the position as senior coach of the Melbourne Renegades in the Big Bash League.